The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 I’m a wimp when it comes to anything recreational with an engine; motorboats and snowmobiles both fit in this category.
 So it was with some reluctance that I headed out on a half day trip with Toby Creek Adventures.

 I had been on a snowmobile many times but I’d never actually driven one.
 Child’s play many would say but not me.
-After a few practice loops my guide Mike “Tucker” pronounced that I was ready to roll.
+After a few practice loops, my guide Mike “Tucker” pronounced that I was ready to roll.

-And roll we did – about 16 kilometres and 4,000 feet one way to a gloriously perched hut in the Purcell Mountains called Paradise Hut.
+And roll we did – about 16 km and 4,000 feet one way to a gloriously perched hut in the Purcell Mountains called Paradise Hut.
 It was a former blacksmith shop for the Atlas Silver Mine.
 Although I’m not about to go out and sink $15K into a snowmobile I do now understand the appeal of getting to places that would probably take a few days to access on cross-country skis.

 The people running Toby Creek Adventures offer all sorts of tours from family friendly to adrenaline pumping backcountry jaunts.
 You’ll find them a kilometre before Panorama Mountain Resort.